15 Reasons Your Job Search Will Self-Destruct Today

 Unfortunately, your job search efforts can self-destruct quickly.
 If you engage in the wrong behaviors, you’ll do nothing but harm your own chances at landing a job.

-Here are fifteen ways in which you may be sabotaging your own job hunt right now:
+Here are 15 ways in which you may be sabotaging yourself in the job market right now:

 1. You’re Moaning, Crying, Whining, Complaining, and/or Begging

 Now and then, I see job seekers use LinkedIn and Twitter to beg people for a job.
 Usually, their cry is to no avail.

 Now, imagine an employer lands on your page and sees a post like this: “All I ask is for someone to tell me what I’m doing wrong!”
 No one is interested in hiring a desperate person.

 2. There’s No Depth or Breadth to Your Network

 The effectiveness of your connections must be by design, not by accident.